My Top Clay Picks

 Amaco #38 | Stoneware | Mid-High | White | Click Here |

-Amaco 11-A Mix | Stoneware | Mid-High | White | Click Here |
+Amaco 11 A Mix | Stoneware | Mid-High | White | Click Here |

 Amaco #25 | Earthenware | Low Fire | White | Click Here |

-Blackjack | Earthenware | Low Fire | White | Click Here |
+ACTIVA Blackjack | Earthenware | Low Fire | White | Click Here |

-Rocky Mountain | Earthenware | Low Fire | Terra Cotta | Click Here |
+Deouss | Earthenware | Low Fire | Terra Cotta | Click Here |

-Standard | Porcelain | Mid Fire | White | Click Here |
+Standard | Porcelain | Mid-High | White | Click Here |

 Recommended Clay Helpers

-When playing with clay we all want helpers to make it easier for us.
-These are a few things that may help you too, especially if you recycle your Clay.
+When playing with clay, we all want helpers to make it easier for us.
+These are a few things that may help you, too, especially if you recycle your Clay.

 Must-Have Clay Cutter

 This Mudwire is by far my favorite.
-The length of the wire and the feel of the handles are perfect for me.
-Even with Clay-covered hands.
+The length of the wire and the feel of the handles are perfect for me, even with Clay-covered hands.

 When cutting through your Clay, you want to have control over how much clay you are cutting off.
-The 13 – inch wire gives you that control.
+The 13-inch wire gives you that control.
 When cutting pieces off the wheel, you don’t want to have to wrap the extra wire around your fingers.
-This Cutter allows you to cut your pottery off using both handles which makes it easier and gives you a more even cut.
+This Cutter allows you to cut your pottery off using both handles, which makes it easier and gives you a more even cut.

 👇 For the Current Price on Mudwire Clay Cutter 👇